leemunroe/blog/_drafts/email-notes.markdown

 ### Email services for developers

-Mailgun is for developers, in that it is API driven and focused more on deliverability and automation over WYSIWYG tools.
+Mailgun is for developers.
+The product is primarily an API focused on deliverability and automation over WYSIWYG tools.
 Some of the leaders in this pack are:

 * [Mailgun](http://www.mailgun.com)
 * [Sendgrid](http://www.sendgrid.com)
 * [Mandrill](http://www.mandrill.com)

 The alternative to a service is to roll your own email server with something like [Postfix](http://www.postfix.org/).
-The problem with this is its up to you to implement the tracking, ubsubscribing and getting your emails delivered into inboxes.
+The problem with this is its up to you to implement the tracking, unsubscribing and getting your emails delivered into inboxes.

 ### Life-cycle email services